philsturgeon/phil.bike/src/content/balkan-bail-and-upgrades.md

 https://www.instagram.com/p/B09ZTXSlW36/

 It was everything I need to get back on the road with full confidence.
 The wheels were tubed which I was fighting against, but they made a solid point: there are not too many tubeless rims which also have a re-enforced braking surface.
-They were toying with the idea of ordering some in when I was being pushy, but in the end they sold me on tubes with [Schwalbe Marathon Almotion V-Guard](https://www.wiggle.co.uk/schwalbe-marathon-almotion-v-guard-tyre/).
+They were toying with the idea of ordering some in from the States when I was being pushy, but in the end they sold me on tubes with [Schwalbe Marathon Almotion V-Guard](https://www.wiggle.co.uk/schwalbe-marathon-almotion-v-guard-tyre/).
 These things will pretty much survive a direct attack from a tactical nuke.

 The electronics mean I can just ride to my fitness and nothing else, without the fear of "at some point your lights will die and then you're fucked mate." looming over me.
 Here's a quick look at the cool new bits.